ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 An example of the verbose output is shown below.

-Now we accumulate the note specifications (either 2 halves or 1 whole):
+Now we accumulate the note specification (either 2 halves or 1 whole):

             push @specs, @spec;
         }